p1kxchuuu/Rock-Paper-Scissors/README.md

-A simple program that converts United States dollars to a set list of global currencies listed.
+A program that converts fahrenheit to celsius, and vice versa.

-The program first asks the user to input an amount of money in USD, then choose a currency listed to convert to.
+The user is first asked for the temperature to convert, and then a temperature.
 The output is given accordingly.

-I may continue to add more currencies in the future.
+Please use capitals when answering.